Go to JCI Insight

 Abstract

 Few drugs are available for rare diseases due to economic disincentives.
-However, tailored medications for extremely-rare disorders (N-of-1) offer a ray of hope.
+However, tailored medications for extremely rare disorders (N-of-1) offer a ray of hope.
 Artificial antisense oligonucleotides (ASOs) are now best known for their use in spinal muscular atrophy (SMA).
-The success of nusinersen/Spinraza for SMA indicates ASO-therapies' potential for other rare conditions.
+The success of nusinersen/Spinraza for SMA indicates the potential of ASO therapies for other rare conditions.
 We propose a strategy to develop N-of-1 ASOs for treating one form of trichothiodystrophy (TTD), a rare condition with multisystem abnormalities and reduced life expectancy, associated with instability and greatly reduced amounts of the DNA-repair/transcription factor TFIIH.
-The therapeutic target carry mutations in GTF2H5, encoding the TFIIH-p8 subunit.
+The therapeutic targets carry mutations in GTF2H5, encoding the TFIIH-p8 subunit.
 This approach was inspired by the diagnosis and molecular dissection of a xeroderma pigmentosum (XP) case with mutations in GTF2H4, encoding the TFIIH-p52 subunit.
-This is newly classified as a ninth XP complementation-group, XP-J, identified five decades after the discovery of the other XP complementation-groups.
-The p8-p52 interaction is required to support the TFIIH-complex formation, and the patient's p52 C-terminal truncation results in the complete absence of p8 in TFIIH.
-However, intriguingly, TFIIH remained stable in vivo, and the XP-J patient did not exhibit any TTD-features.
-The aim of our ASO-design is to induce a C-terminal truncation of p52 and we have successfully stabilised TFIIH in p8-deficient TTD-A patient cells.
+This is newly classified as a ninth XP complementation–group, XP-J, identified 5 decades after the discovery of the other XP complementation–groups.
+The p8-p52 interaction is required to support the TFIIH-complex formation, and the patient’s p52 C-terminal truncation results in the complete absence of p8 in TFIIH.
+However, intriguingly, TFIIH remained stable in vivo, and the patient with XP-J did not exhibit any TTD-features.
+The aim of our ASO-design is to induce a C-terminal truncation of p52 and we have successfully stabilized TFIIH in p8-deficient cells from patients with TTD-A.

 Graphical Abstract